 Your doctor is also best placed to assess your fitness to continue working and can provide an opinion about the sorts of activities which you should still be able to do and what you would no longer be able to do because of your disability.

-Even if your disability does not match the exact criteria listed in the SSA’s Blue Book, You may still qualify for a disability benefit if you can show that you cannot work for at least the next 12 months because of your symptoms.
+Even if your disability does not match the exact criteria listed in the SSA’s Blue Book, You may still qualify for a disability benefits if you can show that you cannot work for at least the next 12 months because of your symptoms.
 Your doctor can perform a residual functional capacity (RFC) assessment on you which is a series of physical tasks which assess your ability to stand, bend, lift and walk.
 This helps to define what sort of activities you can still do or not do.

 Free Case Evaluation